Perspective | More dog tales: We’re learning the quirks of Archie the rescue

 We’ve had the 7-year-old rescue mutt for a little over a month.
 Archie is getting comfortable with the house and with us.
-He’s learning our routines and we’re learning his, both his behavioral quirks and his physical ones.
+He’s learning our routines, and we’re learning his, both his behavioral quirks and his physical ones.

 Physically, Archie is not classically handsome.
 He’s a bit yellow Lab, a bit hound.
-At first I thought he had a skinny butt because he was malnourished.
+At first, I thought he had a skinny butt because he was malnourished.
 But after weeks of extra chow, he hasn’t filled out back there.
 With his big, barrel chest and narrow, little hips, Archie looks like two dogs grafted together at the midpoint.

 And he seems hinged in the middle.
 This dog can make a right angle with his spine.
 It hurts to look at.
 “Archie,” I want to say when he rounds a corner, “your turning circle doesn’t need to be so tight.”